taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Eireena: **"'World Government'...ha!
 To me they're still Space Consortium, cowards who hid up in orbit for nearly *23 years*.
 So many people died because they couldn't get their body mods repaired or replaced, especially when we first went underground."**

-Serena: **"And when they came crawling back to us, begging for help, and we share everything, how do they repay us?
+Serena: **"And when they came crawling back to us, begging for help, and we shared everything, how did they repay us?
 By demanding even more of our yearly harvest!"**

-Eireena: **"I wouldn't be surprised if the Beasts are also their doing...besides us, there [hasn't been a creature bigger than a fox on the surface ever since the Burning](https://www.forbes.com/sites/shaenamontanari/2015/08/10/extreme-climate-warming-episode-lead-to-smaller-mammals-but-how/#70fc49157c4f)..."**
+Eireena: **"I wouldn't be surprised if the Beasts are also their doing...besides the Biononymous, there [hasn't been a creature bigger than a fox on the surface ever since the Burning](https://www.forbes.com/sites/shaenamontanari/2015/08/10/extreme-climate-warming-episode-lead-to-smaller-mammals-but-how/#70fc49157c4f)..."**

 ### Page 7